PlugnPay/shopping-cart-WooCommerce/woocommerce_ss2_module/plugnpay-ss2-payment-gateway-for-woocommerce/readme.txt

 PlugnPay SSv2 Payment Gateway for WooCommerce makes your website ready to use PlugnPay payment gateway to accept payments on your ecommerce store in a safe way.

 PlugnPay is a widely used payment gateway to process payments online and accepts Visa, MasterCard, Discover and other variants payment options.

-Latest WooCommerce v3.9.x & v4.x Compatible
+WooCommerce 4.x & 5.x Compatible

 = Features =
 Few features of this plugin: